lyokha/nginx-haskell-module/README.md

 Starting from version *1.2* all synchronous variable and content handlers were made exception safe.
-Now synchronous variable handlers return *NGX_ERROR* (effectively an empty string) on an exception and log it with level *error*.
+Now synchronous variable handlers return *NGX_ERROR* (effectively, an empty string) on an exception, and log it with level *error*.
-Content handlers log exceptions with level *error* and return HTTP status *500*.
+Content handlers log exceptions with level *error*, and return HTTP status *500*.

 Troubleshooting
 ---------------